Stick Up for Yourself Inside

 If you resist the temptation to defend yourself to others, but instead, take any criticism or disagreement as a chance to revisit your personal creed and practice, you will slowly but surely see that you are, in fact, that worthwhile person you wish others could see.
 You’ll know it from the inside—that your choices and your vision are perfectly valid for you.

 Meanwhile, rather than eviscerate your persecutors with better arguments or lengthy diatribes, go soft on the outside.
-The old proverb, “A gentle word turns away wrath” may not always work in intimate relationships, but it does provide a neat exit online.

 It is often the perfect response to children—respond in the opposite spirit.
 They come with anger and force, you respond with internal strength and gentle words: “I hear you.
 That sounds awful.
 I want better for you.”